prakhartiwari24/hybr1d/README.md

 3)RUN COMMAND "npm start or npm run dev"

-ALL THE DATA IS BEING SAVED ON MY MONGODB ATLAS CLOUD THERE IS ALREADY IS DUMMY DATA (for testing purposes)
+ALL THE DATA IS BEING SAVED ON MY MONGODB ATLAS CLOUD THERE IS ALREADY SOME DUMMY DATA (for testing purposes)

 1) Auth APIs